Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

 ~~~~

-The MCP server responds to the call instruction, converts it into the below CLIs of different vendors, and then the device executing the CLI.
-The results are returned to the MCP client and are forwarded to the LLM.
+The MCP server responds to the call instruction, converts it into the below CLIs of different vendors, and then the devices execute the CLIs.
+The results are returned to the MCP client in Json as below and are forwarded to the LLM.
 The
 LLM parses the response, generates a natural-language summary, and sends it back to the client for final presentation to the user.
-See natural lanauge summary example as follows:

 ~~~~
 # Convert to CLI commands of different vendors